proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/11_Parallel_Bitcoin_Social_Layer_Workbook.md

 **Segment 4: Broader Implications (20 min)**
 - How Bitcoin Social Layer transforms everything
-- Connection to BookMark Breakfast mission
+- Connection to book club mission
-- Links to circular economy and Nobody•Will•Pay vision
+- Links to circular economy and BookMark vision
 - Call to action: become a node in the network

 ### Fits Into "Broader Implications" Segment